Schools with Phlebotomy Classes & Programs

 Finally, at Alvin Community College (ACC), applicants must meet the following criteria prior to admission: have a high school diploma or GED; pass a criminal background check; complete the online application; show proof of specific immunizations and submit a completed health form documenting a physical examination; and have valid CPR certification.

 This one-semester program also has a hybrid format with online classes and hands-on lab experience.
-There are a number of skills that are taught in this phlebotomy school including capillary skin punctures, specimen collection at different ages, patient identification, specimen labeling, ethics, and medical terminology.
+This phlebotomy school teaches a number of skills, including capillary skin punctures, specimen collection at different ages, patient identification, specimen labeling, ethics, and medical terminology.
 Most of the assignments and tests at ACC can be completed from home.

 • Location: Alvin, TX